ChristerAkerblom/Advanced-Lane-Finding/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of cruvature was calculated according to the formula describe in the course.
+The radius of curvature was calculated according to the formula describe in the course.
+A lowpass filter was applied to each line curvature since it can be assumed to be a slowly changing variable.
+Curvatures above 10000 m was not allowed, not to end up in problems with the filtering.

 ´´´